ueberdosis/tiptap/docs/src/docPages/guide/configuration.md

 })
 ```

-The `StarterKit` extension contains a list of extensions.
-If you want to load them and add some custom extensions you could write it like that:
+The `StarterKit` extension loads the most common extensions, but not all available extensions.
+If you want to load additional extensions or add a custom extension, add them to the `extensions` array:

 ```js
 import StarterKit from '@tiptap/starter-kit'